thecppzoo/thecppzoo.github.io/wishes-for-the-standard.md

 ```
 because you now have all the inefficiencies you had before and the extra of the code having to discover the given pointer to member functions require dynamic dispatch.

 There is no portable way to leverage the fact that the programmer knows the objects will have the same type.
-The programmer needs to provide access to the vtable as in the code for `implementations` above.
+The programmer needs to provide access to the vtable as in the code for the polymorphic function `implementations` above.

+If the dynamic dispatch target is the same, the branch predictor will "learn" it and the performance of the call itself will be identical to a static call from then on, however, the steps to find the target address will be executed, these steps are the true penalty that I am trying to avoid factoring out of the loop the "find the target address" part of dynamic dispatch.